XMUsuny/symbolic-execution-papers/README.md

 * 2022 SymFusion: Hybrid Instrumentation for Concolic Execution ([SymFusion](https://season-lab.github.io/SymFusion/))

-* 2022 SIFT A Tool for Property Directed Symbolic Execution of Multithreaded Software
+* 2022 SIFT: A Tool for Property Directed Symbolic Execution of Multithreaded Software

 * 2022 Can symbolic execution be a productivity multiplier for human bug-finders?